neonlyts/neonlyts/README.md

 ## 🚀 What I'm Focused On

-* Automating IT support workflows using AI
+* Automating IT workflows using AI
-* Building real-world, usable tools (not just tutorials)
+* Building real-world, usable tools
 * Exploring LLMs in business environments

 ---